Thursday Jun 4, 2026

 Send Email

-Join the London Chamber of Commerce for the launch of Making Space: Business, Indigenous Art, and
+Join the London Chamber of Commerce for the launch of Making Space: Business, Indigenous Art, and Reconciliation, our new Indigenous-led Chamber gallery programme developed in partnership with Indigenous London Arts and the London Arts Council.

 This special event will explore how businesses can play a practical role in making Indigenous artists